Global Adventures: Costa Rica

 Morning Beach Time

-All good things must come to an end, until the next adventure that is!
-We will depart from our hotel and head towards San Jose.
+All good things must come to an end - until the next adventure that is!

-You're welcome to make an additional reservation at a hotel in San Jose, or make travel arrangements to depart this day.
+You're welcome to make an additional reservation at a hotel in San Jose or make other travel arrangements to depart.

 Pricing and Deposit

-$2,950 includes everything mentioned in the itinerary.
-Deposit of $500 is due at registration, after which the remaining $2,450 balance will be billed to you 6 months prior to the trip departure.
+The remaining balance will be billed to you 6 months prior to the trip departure.
 Once the event is 6 months out, all remaining balance is due.

 Based on Double Occupancy